junxit/us-congress-bills-111/metadata.md

 - 2010-08-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6977-6978; text as passed Senate: CR S6977-6978)
 - 2010-08-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6977-6978; text as passed Senate: CR S6977-6978)
 - 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 512.
+- 2010-08-06 — Message on Senate action sent to the House.
+- 2010-08-09 — Received in the House.
+- 2010-08-09 — Referred to the House Committee on Agriculture.